 This page includes the latest information about the proposed residential development east of Kristiansand Way and Talbot Way and to the north of Flint Road here.

 The site is allocated for housing for approximately 120 new homes as part of the North Hertfordshire Local Plan 2011-31 which is being led by North Hertfordshire District Council (NHDC).

 The Foundation has invited residents to share their views on this proposed development (referred to as LG3), which we are promoting as part of our housing strategy to deliver new homes in Letchworth Garden City.

 Latest on Local Plan

-The Local Plan hearing was delayed in 2020 due to COVID-19.
-However, the hearings resumed online over a two-week period in December, led by Simon Berkeley who is the independent Inspector for the North Herts Local Plan.
-The Inspector is now considering final details and submissions from local residents before he comes to his decision this year on the legal ‘soundness’ of the plan.
+The Local Plan Public Examination was closed by the Inspector in February 2021.
+He is now considering final details and submissions from local residents before he comes to his decision this year on the legal ‘soundness’ of the plan.
 This means the Local Plan is nearing the final stages.

 Preparing for 2021